New Jersey Route 79: Route description

-Route 79 begins at an intersection with US 9 in Freehold Township, heading north on South Street, a two-lane divided highway that soon becomes an undivided road.
+Route 79 begins at an intersection of US 9 in Freehold Township, heading north on South Street, a two-lane divided highway that soon becomes an undivided road.
 It interchanges with Route 33 and continues through a mix of residential and commercial areas.
-The route enters Freehold Borough, where it crosses Route 33 Business.
-Route 79 heads into downtown Freehold, where it crosses the Freehold Industrial Track railroad line operated by the Delaware and Raritan River Railroad and intersects CR 537.
-Here, the route heads northeast on Main Street to run concurrent with County Route 537 for a short distance.
-It eventually splits from CR 537 by forking to the left to head northeast on Broadway.
-The route travels on Broadway, as it heads past homes and eventually passes by Freehold High School at the corner of Route 79 and Dutch Lane Road (CR 46).
+The route enters Freehold, where it crosses the intersection of Park Avenue (Business Route 33).
+Route 79 heads into Downtown Freehold, where it crosses the Freehold Industrial Track railroad line operated by the Delaware and Raritan River Railroad and intersects with West Main Street (CR 537).
+Here, the route heads northeast on West Main Street to run concurrently with CR 537 for a short distance.
+It eventually splits from CR 537 by forking to the left to head northeast on Broadway while CR 537 continues east-northeast on East Main Street.
+The route continues to travels north on Broadway, as it heads past homes and eventually passes by Freehold High School at the intersection of Route 79 and Dutch Lane Road (CR 46).
 Route 79 crosses back into Freehold Township, where it continues through suburban residential areas, with intermittent farms and woods.
-It heads into Marlboro Township, where the name becomes Marlboro Road.
-The route passes some businesses before it widens into a four-lane divided highway and comes to an interchange with the Route 18 freeway.
+It heads into Marlboro.
+The route passes some businesses before it widens into a four-lane divided highway and comes to an interchange with Route 18.

 Past this interchange, Route 79 heads through a mix of homes and businesses, narrowing back into a two-lane undivided road.
-The name of the road changes to North Main Street at the School Road intersection.
-The road passes through residential and commercial areas with some farm fields, along with passing by Marlboro High School, and then intersecting with CR 520.
+The route continues as Route 79 at the intersection of School Road.
+The road passes through residential and commercial areas with some farm fields, along with passing by Marlboro High School, and then intersecting with Newman Springs Road (CR 520).
 Past this intersection, Route 79 continues north and heads into more suburban areas, with the Henry Hudson Trail parallel to the west of the road before it splits to the west.
-The road heads through wooded areas with some development, intersects CR 3 in Morganville, forming a short concurrency with that route that lasts until CR 3 heads northeast on Lloyd Road.
+The road heads through wooded areas with some development, intersects with Tennent Road (CR 3) in Morganville and forms a short concurrency with that route that lasts until CR 3 heads northeast on Lloyd Road.
 Route 79 continues north through wooded neighborhoods and enters Matawan, where it becomes Main Street.
-It passes through residential areas and heads across the Henry Hudson Trail before the road crosses CR 516 in a commercial area.
-Route 79 continues a short distance north past this intersection to its northern terminus at Route 34.
+It passes through residential areas and heads across the Henry Hudson Trail before the road crosses the intersection of Broad Street/New Brunswick Avenue (CR 516) in a commercial area.
+Route 79 continues a short distance north past this intersection to its northern terminus at the intersection of Route 34.
 At this intersection, unsigned CR 516 Spur continues northeast on Main Street.